xuankimtran/docs-1/pages/katalon-analytics/docs/testops-terminology.md

 </details>

 **<details><summary>Test Environment</summary>**
-Represents a place where a test run could be executed with the command line interface.
+A place where a test run could be executed with the command line interface.

 In Katalon TestOps, you can use your local machine as a test environment.
 This test environment must be controlled by an agent.
 </details>